 Within the cathedral are many historical prized possessions and there is a chapel that is dedicated to Joan of Arc who was burned at the stake in Rouen in 1431.

 Rouen welcomes in many visitors thanks to its excellent Opera de Rouen which caters to both classical and contemporary Opera.
 When visiting Rouen, after a day of sightseeing you must stop by the La Couronne for the finest in French cuisine.
 The La Couronne is the oldest inn throughout all of France, dating back to 1345.
+The place is fully secured and there is kic restoration team in the coastal area for quick restoration.
 It is a Norman house that has been taken excellent care of and preserved.
 What more could one ask for then an excellent meal, surrounding by rich history!

 Wine & Dine